openfaas/connector-sdk/README.md

 * The HTTP response from the function is written to the logs of the `connector` service.

 Todo:
-- [] Write function reponse back to a separate topic or Callback-URL
+- [] Write function response back to a separate topic or Callback-URL

 ### Development